Regions of the Czech Republic

 Note: *preliminary data

-There are also several R&D centres and research facilities in the region, including, for example, the Institute of Theoretical and Applied Mechanics of the Czech Academy of Sciences in Telč, the College of Polytechnics Jihlava, the Forestry and Game Management Research Institute in Pelhřimov, the Potato Research Institute in Havlíčkův Brod, the Institute of Vertebrate Biology of the Czech Academy of Sciences in Studenec and the Nuclear Research Institute in Dukovany.
-These centres naturally cooperate not only with enterprises, but also with educational institutions.
+Over 98% of the region’s R&D funding comes from private companies.
+Several R&D centres and research institutes are located here, including the Institute of Theoretical and Applied Mechanics in Telč, the College of Polytechnics Jihlava, the Forestry and Game Management Research Institute in Pelhřimov, the Potato Research Institute in Havlíčkův Brod, the Institute of Vertebrate Biology in Studenec and the Nuclear Research Institute in Dukovany.

 The Vysočina Region has a well-educated and flexible workforce.
-Tertiary education is provided in the region by the young but rapidly developing College of Polytechnics Jihlava, which offers study programmes in the fields of electrical engineering and informatics, technical engineering and applied technology, economics and management, tourism, midwifery, healthcare and clinical social work.
+Tertiary education in the region is provided by the rapidly developing College of Polytechnics Jihlava which offers study programmes in the fields of electrical engineering and informatics, technical engineering and applied technology, economics and management, tourism, midwifery, healthcare and clinical social work.

-Vysočina benefits greatly from international cooperation with partner regions such as Lower Austria, Grand Est (France), the Nitra Self-Governing Region (Slovakia), Transcarpathian Ukraine, and the European Region Danube-Vltava (the presidency of which Vysočina has taken place in 2024).
-Further international cooperation is being established with Taiwan and the Tampere region of Finland.
+Vysočina benefits greatly from international cooperation with partner regions such as Lower Austria, Grand Est (France), the Nitra Self-Governing Region (Slovakia), Transcarpathian Ukraine and the European Region Danube-Vltava.
+Further international cooperation is being established with Taiwan, Estonia and the Tampere region of Finland.

 Vítězslav Schrek